 The Jugalbandi is a great Indian analogy for how to partner and team up.
 It offers life lessons about team work.The Jugalbandi isn’t about the two individuals.
 It is also about the ensemble that supports the main players.
 It teaches valuable lessons in teamwork.

-Here are my 6 learnings on teaming, collaboration, and partnering learnt from jugalbandi, which demonstrates the magic of teamwork.
+Here are my 6 lessons on team work, collaboration, and partnering learnt from jugalbandi, which demonstrates the magic of teamwork.

-Watch this clip- read the blog – watch again, to understand the lessons that teamwork can offer.
+Watch this jugalbandi clip- read the blog – watch again, to understand the lessons that teamwork can offer.

-Trust: If you see this clip you will notice that each brings their unique style.
+Trust: If you see this clip you will notice that in this jugalabandi, each brings their unique style.
 One does not attempt to outshine another.
 Each is doing what they need to do in their domain.
 An essential ingredient for a good collaboration is non-competitiveness.
 It requires the recognition of each person’s unique contribution.
 It is about the gratitude for the other’s capacity to bring their uniqueness to the fore.

 Communication & Connection: Notice eye contact throughout the performance.
 Both performers would have spent time planning the sequence and structure for this performance.
 You can see immense connection and communication during the performance.
 Communication is the essential ingredient that is non-discretionary and irreplaceable.
 Teams that do not connect and communicate at all levels see hiccups and breakdowns in their performance.